Dispersal density estimation across scales: Main results

-Finally, we obtain a nonparametric estimator of $f(z_0)$ by taking the derivative of $\widehat{F}_{h}(z_0)$ in \eqref{eq: dutch esti}.
-We take a bandwidth $h=\sigma h_1$ that scales with $\sigma$ that will prove technically convenient.
-We obtain a \emph{deconvolution estimator} of $f(z_0)$ by setting
+We then take the derivative of $\widehat{F}_{h}(z_0)$ in \eqref{eq: dutch esti} and the choice of bandwidth $h=\sigma h_1$ that scales with $\sigma$ and that will prove technically convenient.
+We finally obtain a \emph{deconvolution estimator} of $f(z_0)$ by setting

 We recover the representation \eqref{eq: empirical distrib} with

 Note that the convolution term in (\ref{eq:exp}) is uninformative if $M$ is a homogeneous Poisson point process on whole real line as in \citet{goldenshluger2016} or on the torus as in \citet{jiangEtAl2015}.